AdeptMobile/Alliance-React-Native-Bridge-SPM/README.md

 		This goes for both frameworks.

-		Likewise if the checksum changed, chenge the check sum value for both as well.
+		Likewise if the checksum changed, change the check sum value for both as well.

 		You can now save the package and move on to creating the new release.

 	b.
-Hit the tags like or use this url > https://github.com/AdeptMobile/Alliance-React-Native-Bridge-SPM/tags
+Hit the tags link or use this url > https://github.com/AdeptMobile/Alliance-React-Native-Bridge-SPM/tags

 	   Switch to Releases and the tap 'Draft a new release'